awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 }}
 ```

 `aws:PrincipalOrgPaths` is a multivalued condition key\.
-Multivalued keys include one or more values in a list format\.
-The result is a logical `OR`\.
+Multivalued keys can have multiple values in the request context\.
 When you use multiple values with the `ForAnyValue` condition operator, the principal's path must match one of the paths listed in the policy\.
-For policies that include multiple values for a single key, you must enclose the conditions within brackets like an array \("Key":\["Value1", "Value2"\]\)\.
-You should also include these brackets when there is a single value\.
-For more information about multivalued condition keys, see [Creating a condition with multiple keys or values](reference_policies_multi-value-conditions.md)\.
+For more information about multivalued condition keys, see [Using multiple keys and values](reference_policies_multi-value-conditions.md#reference_policies_multi-key-or-value-conditions)\.

 ```
     "Condition": {